SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that **calculates the ASCII value of a few words**, as the word with the **highest value** is the winner.
+Create a program that **calculates the ASCII value of some input words**.
+The word with the **highest value** is the winner.

-The value of a word is calculated when you sum the **ASCII values of all the letters of which it consists of**.
+The value of a word is calculated when we sum the **ASCII values of all the letters which it consists of**.

-From the console read words until the command "**STOP**", then print:
+The program should accept words from the console and calculate their value until the input: "**STOP**" is received, then prints:
 - "Winner is \{winner word\} - \{value of the word\}!"

 ## Example